 The generic adaptive autopilot was tested in two high-fidelity nonlinear simulators of two typical General Aviation aircraft.
 The results show that the autopilot was able to adapt appropriately to the different aircraft and was able to perform three-dimensional navigation and an ILS approach, without any modification to the controller.
 The autopilot was tested in moderate atmospheric turbulence, using consumer-grade sensors and actuators currently available in General Aviation aircraft.
 The generic adaptive autopilot was shown to be robust to atmospheric turbulence and sensor and actuator random noise.
 In both aircraft simulators, the autopilot adapted successfully to changes in airspeed, altitude, and configuration.

 This investigation proves the feasibility of a generic autopilot using direct adaptive controller.
 The autopilot does not need a priori information of the specific aircraft’s dynamics to maintain its safety and stability arguments.
 Real-time parameter estimation of the aircraft dynamics are not needed.
 Recommendations for future work are provided.

 Scholarly Commons Citation

 Noriega, Alfonso, "Safety Assurance of Non-Deterministic Flight Controllers in Aircraft Applications" (2016).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 288.